 #13 Offer an incentive for completing the survey

 You can use an incentive as a motivation for your respondents.
-For instance, if you have an online shop, a discount or reward points might encourage them to finish the survey.
+For instance, if you have an online shop (or using Shopify inbox alternatives), a discount or reward points might encourage them to finish the survey.
 This nifty hack is definitely worth considering.